Buakaw Por Pramuk, aka Buakaw Benchamek, is one of the most iconic Muay Thai fighters.

 Some of them make extra buck training tourists and aspiring fighters from the US and Europe in Muay Thai gyms and camps around Bangkok and Phuket.
 Buakaw was one of those guys that made it to the top.

-He is a type of a fighter that likes to dominate and to control his opponent during a fight.
-He likes to assert his domination early in the fight and then to unfold his game plan for the remaining rounds.
-Like most of the thaiboxers he is definitely an aggressive fighter that doesn't mind going for an exchange.
+He is the type of fighter that likes to dominate and control his opponent.
+He likes to assert his domination early in the fight and unfold his own game plan for the remaining rounds.
+He is definitely an aggressive fighter that doesn't mind going for an exchange.

-I like the fight between Buakaw and Zaripov Rustem at Thai Fight extreme 2012 which presents most of his special moves in action.
-It also shows why it is so important to establish a mental dominance early in the fight to control the opponent, make him more defensive and to force him to accept your own tempo.
-Some fighters are more technical and some other are more wild and explosive.
-Buakaw, somehow, combines both of the worlds and adds up a knockout power behind each punch.
-One thing in his fights is consistent and clearly visible - it is a strong will to win.
+Some fighters are more technical and others are more aggressive and explosive.
+Buakaw, somehow, combines both of worlds and adds up what's uniquely his: a knockout power behind each punch.
+One thing in his fights is consistent and clearly visible is a very strong will to win.